 There are at least two support vectors present in the hard margin linear SVM model.
 In drawing the line, support vectors help determine the optimal boundary line.
 It does it by selecting the most suitable hyperplane in n-dimensional space, where n is the dataset’s total number of features.
 If there are two numbers of features in the dataset, then the hyperplane is represented by a decision line.
 When it comes to having three input features in the data, the users have to convert the hyperplane into a two-dimensional plane.

 Although with innovation in computer science, there have been many improvements in the algorithms of various classifiers.
 SVM holds the following advantages over other classifiers, which makes it so great and easy to work with:

 ● Unstructured Data: SVM proves helpful while working with unstructured or semi-structured data.
 It provides an efficient algorithm to classify the data that includes texts, trees, and images.

-● Kernel Trick: In SVM, it is beneficial to use kernel trick to transform data from lower dimensions to higher dimensions.
+● Kernel Trick: In SVM, it is beneficial to use the kernel trick to transform data from lower dimensions to higher dimensions.
 It is instead a more time and cost-efficient way of transformation than others.
 The explicit mapping required to learn a non-linear function or a decision boundary is not included while working with kernel trick.
 This exclusion saves a lot of effort and time needed for the linear learning of algorithms.

 ● Comparison with Neural Networks: SVM does not get stuck in the local minima problem.
 While working on Artificial Neural Networks (ANN), there is always a possibility of getting stuck with the local minima and ignoring the global minima resulting in non-accurate outcomes.
 Therefore, SVM provides better results in comparison to ANN.